Assignment Markets with Budget Constraints: An Iterative Auction

 Now suppose that Step 3 is executed in iteration $t$.
 Then again, in iteration $t-1$, Step 4 was executed, since otherwise we would have $O^{t-1} = \emptyset$, which implies $I^t = \emptyset$.
 By induction, there was no underdemanded set of items in iteration $t-1$.
 Note that $p^{t-1} = p^{t+1}$, so only the demand of a single bidder $i^* \in I^t$ chosen in Step 3 does change.
 Since $D_{i^*}(p^{t-1},R_{i^*}^{t-1}) \subseteq O^{t-1}$, so $J_{i^*}^t \subseteq O^{t-1}$, only the demand for items in $O^{t-1}$ can decrease.
 However, for $T \subseteq O^{t-1}$ we have again by Lemma \ref{lem:overdem_not_underdem} that

 and, since we only changed $R_{i^*}^{t-1}$, the demand for items in $T$ can at most decrease by $1$.
-Thus, $T$ is not underdemanded in iteration $t+1$. \end{proof}
+Thus, $T$ is not underdemanded in iteration $t+1$. \endproof

-Employing the previous lemmata, we can proceed to prove correctness of our proposed auction. \begin{proposition} The auction terminates after a finite number of iterations, and an assignment $\mu$ as is described in Step 5 exists whenever this Step is reached.
-The returned tuple $(\mu,p)$ constitutes a core outcome. \end{proposition} \begin{proof} Whenever Step 3 is executed, at least one item is removed from the set $R_i^t$ of one bidder.
-Hence, Step 3 can only be called a finite number of times.
-Also, prices can only be increased a finite number of times in Step 4 - if prices of goods go to infinity, they are clearly not overdemanded at some point anymore.
+Employing the previous lemmata, we can proceed to prove correctness of our proposed auction. \begin{proposition} The auction terminates after a finite number of iterations.
+Whenever Step 5 is reached, a valid assignment $\mu$ as described in that step exists.
+The resulting pair $(\mu,p)$ is a core outcome. \end{proposition} \proof{Proof:} Each execution of Step 3 removes at least one item from the restricted set $R_i^t$ of a bidder.
+Since the number of items is finite and no item can be removed twice, Step 3 can only be executed a finite number of times.
+Similarly, Step 4 increases the prices of items in a minimally overdemanded set.
+As prices increase monotonically and budgets are finite, eventually no item will be overdemanded.
+Therefore, Step 4 is also executed only finitely many times.
 Thus, in some iteration $t^*$, Step 5 is executed.
 By Lemma \ref{prop:underdem_implies_3}, there is no underdemanded set in iteration $t^*$, because otherwise Step 3 would have been executed.
 Similarly, there is no overdemanded set.
 Finally, because of Lemma \ref{lem:restr_nonempty}, no set $R_i^{t^*}$ is empty, so by Proposition \ref{prop:oudem_assignment}, an assignment $\mu$ as required exists.
-By Lemma \ref{lem:resticted_ce}, $(\mu,p)$ is a core outcome. \end{proof}
+By Lemma \ref{lem:resticted_ce}, $(\mu,p)$ is a core outcome. \endproof

-\begin{example} Consider the example following auction with three bidders $1,2,3$ and two items $A$ and $B$.
+\begin{example} In order to illustrate the rules, consider the following auction with three bidders $1,2,3$ and two items $A$ and $B$.

-\\ The auction proceeds as follows.
+The auction proceeds as follows.